 CHARLOTTE, N.C.
-(WBTV) - As North Carolina residents vote in an election season unlike any other, some are still trying to grip the changes in place this year.
+(WBTV) - As North Carolina residents are amid an election season unlike any other, some are still trying to grip the changes in place this year.

 Your Guide to Campaign 2020: A WBTV election special.
 Watch the first part below.
 Full special linked below first video.